uber/kraken/docs/lazy-pull-streaming-production-plan.md

 ensure per-piece framing, not whole-blob — so it is tracked there, not detailed here.

+**Not to be confused with zstd:chunked** (§1) — an OCI image format already supported today with no Kraken change, since Kraken's read path is format-agnostic byte-range serving.
+This section is about zstd-compressing Kraken's own on-disk pieces, an unrelated, separately-tracked workstream.

 ## 11. Testing strategy

 - **Unit (each PR):** table-driven, `testify/require`.
 A1 tests priority